-- (i) disability or illness preventing the individual from performing investor relations services: - (ii) retirement at the normal retirement age prescribed by the Corporation pension plan; - (iii) resignation; or - (iv) such other circumstances as may be approved by the Board, such individual shall have the right, for a period not exceeding 30 days from the date of ceasing to be engaged (or, if earlier, until the expiry date of the option rights of the Eligible Participant pursuant to the terms of the Option Agreement), to exercise the option under the Plan with respect to all Optioned Shares of such Eligible Participant to the extent they had vested and were exercisable on the date of ceasing to be an Employee.
+- (i) disability or illness preventing the individual from performing investor relations services; - (ii) retirement at the normal retirement age prescribed by the Corporation's pension plan; - (iii) resignation; or - (iv) such other circumstances as may be approved by the Board, such individual shall have the right, for a period not exceeding 30 days from the date of ceasing to be engaged (or, if earlier, until the expiry date of the option rights pursuant to the terms of the particular option agreement), to exercise the option under the Stock Option Plan with respect to all optioned shares of such optionee to the extent they had vested and were exercisable on the date of ceasing to provide investor relations services.

-In the event of the death of an optionee, the legal representatives of the deceased optionee shall have the right for a period not exceeding one year from the date of death of the deceased optionee (or such shorter period being, until the expiry date of the option rights pursuant to the terms of the specific option agreement) to exercise the deceased optionee's option.
+In the event of the death of an optionee, the legal representatives of the deceased optionee shall have the right for a period not exceeding one year from the date of death of the deceased optionee (or, if earlier, until the expiry date of the option rights pursuant to the terms of the particular option agreement) to exercise the deceased optionee's option.

-The Board may from time to time approve financial assistance to an Eligible Participant for the exercise of options granted to such Eligible Participant under the Plan.
+The Board may from time to time approve financial assistance to an eligible participant for the exercise of options granted to such eligible participant under the Stock Option Plan.
 Any such financial assistance shall be approved by resolution of the Board and shall be on commercially reasonable terms with respect to the amount of interest payable.
 The repayment term of such financial assistance shall be for a period of not more than ten years.
 A term of any such financial assistance will require that the common shares issued upon such exercise shall be pledged to the Corporation as security for repayment of the financial assistance.

-At the date of this Proxy Circular, 956,250 options were outstanding, representing 4.1% of the issued and outstanding common shares of the Corporation.
-Of that total, 381,250 options belonged to insiders, representing 1.6% of the issued and outstanding common shares.
+At the date of this Proxy Circular, 732,500 options were outstanding, representing 3.1% of the issued and outstanding common shares of the Corporation.
+Of that total, 305,000 options belonged to insiders, representing 1.3% of the issued and outstanding common shares.